MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

     :::image type="content" source="media/how-to-run-notebooks-workspace/notebook-gallery.png" alt-text="Notebook gallery in Azure Quantum.":::

-The sample notebook can be found under **My Notebooks** and you can run or edit the notebook.
+The sample notebook can be found under **My Notebooks** and you can now run the notebook.

 ## Run notebook